galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 > threshold belong to a group of N consecutive eclipses occurring within
 > at most X years?**

-The published workflow is deliberately parameterised.
-Instead of fixing a particular threshold, number of eclipses, or time interval in the workflow, the person running it supplies these values at runtime.
+The published workflow is parameterised.
+Instead of fixing a particular threshold, number of eclipses, or time interval in the workflow, you can supply these values at runtime.

 ## The input data